jh1993/UnderusedOptions/README.txt

 - Max Charges upgrade removed and its benefits folded into the base spell.
 - Armored Bear upgrade removed.
 - Polar Bear (5 SP): Summons a polar bear instead of a giant bear.
 Polar bears are resistant to ice damage, can freeze units around itself, and gains regeneration and an ice aura while frozen.
 For every 100 ice resistance the polar bear has above 100, the self-healing and ice aura activate once per turn.
 An excess of less than 100 instead has a chance to activate these effects.
 Not compatible with other bear species upgrades.
 - Roar (4 SP): The bear gains a roar with a cooldown of 3 turns that stuns enemies in a 7 range cone for 3 turns.
 The venom bear's roar will also poison enemies for 5 turns and give regeneration to allies for the same duration.
-The blood bear's roar will instead berserk enemies and give allies a stack of bloodrage for 10 turns.
-The polar bear's roar will instead freeze enemies and heal allies for an amount equal to its regeneration when frozen.
+The blood bear's roar will instead berserk enemies for 3 turns and give allies a stack of bloodrage for 10 turns.
+The polar bear's roar will instead freeze enemies for 3 turns and heal allies for an amount equal to its regeneration when frozen.

 Holy Fire:
 - Damage is halved but now deals both fire and holy damage.